bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.41 - 2025/08/05 =
+* Fix - Do not display negative availability on frontend
+* Fix - Error message not displayed when validating picked events with JS before sending form

 = 1.16.40 - 2025/07/23 =
 * Tweak - Improve cart item meta display with WC classic cart
 * Tweak - Set unexpectedly removed order item booking status to "removed" instead of "cancelled"
 * Dev - Dissociate event availability check and groups of events availability check in JS
 * Dev - Replace all JS hooks used to change group of events dialog option HTML with the a unique hook bookacti_group_of_events_option
-* Dev - Process all checks when checking if the selected event is available on a specific form instead of stopping after the first failure (to improve compatibility with
+* Dev - Process all checks when checking if the selected event is available on a specific form instead of stopping after the first failure

 = 1.16.39 - 2025/06/30 =
 * Fix - Since 1.16.38, order items booking meta were saved and displayed twice after updating the order (the fix applies to future orders only, for existing orders you need to delete the undesired meta manually)